Guest Code 101

 - For a guide to writing and running your first guest code, check out our zkVM Quick Start.

-- For a simple example, check out the Hello World demo, where the guest receives two inputs from the host and commits their product to the journal.
+- For a simple example, check out the Hello World tutorial, where the guest receives two inputs from the host and commits their product to the journal.

 To build a zkVM application, we need our guest program to be able to: